Facilities: chemical toilet disposal, boater-operated pump-out, rubbish disposal, toilets and water point.

 Molesey Lock is within sight of the walls of Hampton Court Palace in southwest London on the opposite bank through the arches of Hampton Court Bridge, designed by Edwin Lutyens (220 m away).

-- Henry's Kitchen (Coffee Shop, Modern European Restaurant)
+- Henry's Kitchen (British Restaurant, Modern European Restaurant)

 - Hampton Court Palace Half Marathon (Event)